Multiparty testing preorders: Introduction

 \section{Introduction}

-A desired property of communication-centered systems is the graceful termination of the partners involved in a multiparty interaction, i.e., every possible interaction among a set of communicating partners ends successfully, in the sense that there are no messages waiting forever to be sent, or sent messages which are never received.
-The theories of session types \cite{THK94,HondaVK98} and of contracts \cite{CastagnaGP08,CGP09:TCWS,BZ:TUTCCCC,LaneveP07} are commonly used to ensure such kind of properties.
-The key idea behind both approaches is to associate to each process a type (or \textit{contract}) that gives an abstract description of its external, visible behaviour and to use type checking to verify correctness of behaviours.
+A desired property of communication-centered systems is the graceful termination of the processes involved in a multiparty interaction, i.e., every possible interaction ends successfully, in the sense that there are neither messages waiting forever to be sent nor sent messages which are never received.
+The theories of session types~\cite{THK94,HondaVK98} and of contracts~\cite{CastagnaGP08,CGP09:TCWS,BZ:TUTCCCC,LaneveP07} are commonly used to ensure such kind of properties.
+The key idea behind both approaches is to associate each process a with type (or \textit{contract}) that gives an abstract description of its external, visible behaviour and to use type checking to verify the correctness of behaviours.

-Services are often specified by sequential nondeterministic {\sc ccs} processes \cite{Mil:CC} describing the communications offered by peers, built-up from invoke and accept activities.
-These activities are abstractly represented either as input and output actions that take place over a set of channels or as internal $\tau$ actions.
-Basic actions can be composed sequentially (prefix operator ``$.$'') or as alternatives (non deterministic choice ``$+$'').
-Typically, the language for describing services does not have any operator for parallel composition.
-It is assumed that all possible interleavings are made explicit in the description of the service and communication is used only for modelling the interaction among different peers.
+Processes are often defined as sequential nondeterministic {\sc ccs} processes~\cite{Mil:CC} describing the offered communications, and are built-up from send and receive actions.
+These activities are abstractly represented either as output and input actions that take place over a set of channels or as internal $\tau$ actions.
+Basic actions can be composed sequentially (prefix operator ``.'') or as alternatives (non deterministic choice ``$+$'').
+Typically, the language for describing processes does not have any operator for parallel composition.
+It is assumed that all possible interleavings are made explicit in the description of the service and communication is only used for modelling the interaction among different processes.

-Services come equipped with a notion of \emph{compliance} that characterises all valid clients of a service, i.e., those clients that are guaranteed to terminate after any possible interaction with the service.
-Compliance has been characterised by using a suitable variant of the must testing approach, which allows comparing processes according to the ability of external observers of distinguishing them.
-Processes that are must-equivalent are characterised by the set of tests or observers that they are able to pass: any observer is defined as a unique process that runs in parallel with the tested service and, consequently, all interactions with the observed service are handled by a unique, central process, i.e. the observer.
-Technically, two given processes $p$ and $q$ are related via the must preorder ($p\ \mustleq q$) if $q$ passes all tests that are passed by $p$.
-Consequently, $p$ and $q$ are considered equivalent ($p\ \musteq q$) if they pass exactly the same tests.